Vets-Who-Code/Prework/README.md

 This rule sets the color of all h1 elements to red.

-5 .Link the CSS file to the HTML document: In the head section of your HTML document, add a link to your CSS file using the following code:
+5. Link the CSS file to the HTML document: In the head section of your HTML document, add a link to your CSS file using the following code:

 `<link rel="stylesheet" type="text/css" href="styles.css">`
 This tells the browser where to find the CSS file that styles the HTML document.